strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 * <CLUSTER_NAME>-clients-ca-cert for the Clients CA root certificate
 * <CLUSTER_NAME>-clients-ca for the Clients CA private key

+The above Kubernetes Secrets are also used as the mechanism for users to inform Strimzi of their own CA private key and public certificate, in the use case where Strimzi is not managing the CA.
+The *-ca-cert Kubernetes Secrets also have the purpose of providing users with the certificates they need their applications to trust in order to connect to Kafka.
+Due to these two additional uses, the above Kubernetes Secrets are effectively part of the Strimzi public API.

 Strimzi currently uses the following Kubernetes Secrets to store server certificates (signed by the cluster CA) that components will present to clients:
 * <CLUSTER_NAME>-kafka-brokers for Kafka brokers
 * <CLUSTER_NAME>-zookeeper-nodes for ZooKeeper nodes